microsoft/playwright/docs/src/test-reporter-api/class-suite.md

   - `path` <[void]|[string]> Optional path on the filesystem to the attached file.
   - `body` <[void]|[Buffer]> Optional attachment body used instead of a file.

-The list of files or buffers attached to the overall test run.
-See [`method: GlobalInfo.attach`] to populate this.
+The list of files or buffers attached to the suite.
+Root suite has attachments populated by [`method: GlobalInfo.attach`].